mfreed7/interestfor/README.md

 These things are currently not handled correctly by this polyfill:

-- There is no support for the `--interest-delay` shorthand.
 - There is no touchscreen support, as mentioned above.

 ## Improvements / Bugs